 I don't know any blogger that doesn't use them when they get the chance.
-Even when you have an old blog it's good to be able to find some free stuff to learn something new, try new tools, or keep costs down.
+Even when you have an older blog, it's good to find some free stuff to learn something new, try new tools, or keep costs down.

 So in this blog post, I am going to give you a list of free blogging tools.
 They are ideal if you are a beginner blogger and don't know what tools are going to be the most useful to you.

 Heads up, though, I am going to also include the odd tool that is not free but offers a free trial to see if you like them.

 This blog post was originally published in Feb 2019, but was updated in December 2020.

 [Disclaimer: Some links in this post contain affiliate links.
 This means I get a commission if you purchase the product through my link at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.]